The Ruy Lopez

 The Morphy Defense (3...a6) is the most popular and reliable response, forcing the bishop to decide its future while preparing ...b5 for queenside counterplay.
 Other options include the Berlin Defense (3...Nf6), which leads to solid endgame positions.

 Professor Archer says: Do not be intimidated by the Ruy Lopez's reputation for depth.
-You do not need to memorise twenty moves of theory.
+You do not need to memorize twenty moves of theory.
 Understand the core ideas: pressure on e5 through the c6 knight, building a strong center with d4, and preparing a slow expansion.
 The rest will come with experience and practice at the board.

 Quick Quiz